OPEN-SOURCE POLICY-AS-CODE

 March 5, 2026

-Most Astro sites need a privacy policy and terms of service before they launch.
+Most Astro sites need a privacy policy before they launch.
 The usual approach: grab a template from the internet, paste it into a static page, and forget about it until a lawyer asks why it still says “Company Name Here.”

 OpenPolicy treats your policies like code.
-You define them as TypeScript objects, and the Vite plugin compiles them to Markdown at build time — in sync with every deploy.
+You define them as TypeScript objects, and the Astro integration compiles them to Markdown at build time — in sync with every deploy.

 Install